Meredith Marmaduke

 Meredith Miles Marmaduke (August 28, 1791 – March 26, 1864) was an American politician who served as the 8th governor of Missouri in 1844, to fill out the term of Governor Thomas Reynolds, who had committed suicide.
 A member of the Democratic Party, he had been elected and served as the 6th lieutenant governor.

 Marmaduke had a large family.
 He had married well, to Lavinia, a daughter of Dr. John Sappington, a pioneering physician in Saline County, Missouri, and his wife Jane, sister of a Kentucky governor.
 The two men were affiliated in Sappington's business for a time, working with traders on the Santa Fe Trail.
 Marmaduke later acquired and operated a successful plantation in Saline County, becoming a large slaveholder as well.
 He and his wife reared their ten children here.

 Marmaduke changed his opinions and developed Unionist leanings by mid-century, but four of his sons served the Confederacy during the American Civil War, and two died.
 His son John Sappington Marmaduke was promoted during the American Civil War to become a senior officer of the Confederate States Army.
-He commanded cavalry in the Trans-Mississippi Theater.
-After the war, the younger Marmaduke became active in the Democratic Party politician.
-He was elected in 1884 as the 25th Governor of Missouri, serving one term from 1885 to 1887.